vitor-belim/react-nodejs/README.md

 - Protected `NavBar` routes according to the `authenticated` state.
 - (personal preference) Refactored the `AuthContext` implementation to better reflect what is being stored.
 - (future work) The `Login` and `SignUp` components need to be refactored soon, there's too much code repetition.

+## Lesson 11 - Logging out (in the client)

+The first part of this lesson focused on changing the client's auth context to include the user object.

+### Notes

+- Server authentication endpoints changed to include user object.
+- (personal preference) Refactored some code in both the server and the client.
+- TO BE CONTINUED